mcclowes/mcclowes/feedback.md

 others to get there.
 Doesn't shy away from areas for improvement in those around him.

-## What advice would you give this person to help them make the biggest improvement/s
-in their leadership?
+## What advice would you give this person to help them make the biggest improvements in their leadership?

 - I think Max's mentorship towards [his team] has let these individuals grow and progress really quickly.
 Looking from the side it seems that